This JEP defines best practices for the intelligent design of Jabber protocols and other XMPP extensions.

 Good protocol designers "stand on the shoulders of giants" by re-using protocols that have been defined within the JSF and within other standards development organizations.
 That does not mean we don't define new protocols, because sometimes that is necessary.
 However, we are aware of work completed by others and we make use of it, especially when that work is outside the Jabber community's core competence areas (e.g., security or multimedia data formats rather than XML streaming, presence, and real-time messaging).
 Furthermore, the JSF prefers to re-use open protocols wherever possible.

 Examples of re-using existing Jabber protocols include Stream Initiation (which re-uses Feature Negotiation ) and JEP-0126: Invisibility (which re-uses the privacy lists protocol defined in XMPP IM).
 Examples of re-using non-Jabber protocols include SOCKS5 Bytestreams (which makes use of RFC 1928 ) and Common Alerting Protocol (CAP) over XMPP (which defines a way to send Common Alerting Protocol data via Jabber).
-Here again JEP-0071 provides an example: it re-uses XHTML 1.0 (an open protocol developed by a recognized standards development organization) rather than RTF (a closed protocol maintained by Microsoft).
+Here again JEP-0071 provides an example: it re-uses XHTML 1.0 (an open protocol developed by a recognized standards development organization) rather than RTF (a closed protocol under the control of the Microsoft Corporation).

 Most Jabber implementations are built using modular architectures, wherein pieces of functionality are coded as separate components and then assembled into larger wholes, with core routing logic that integrates the system (examples include clients that enable the development of plugins and servers that enable the attachment of external components).
 We can view many Jabber protocols the same way: each one specifies a well-defined domain of functionality that is loosely connected to other domains and integrated by the core transport layer provided by XMPP.